daneah/dotfiles/README.md

 ### `vimrc`

-Configuration to improve the user experience of `VIM`.
+Configuration to improve the user experience of Vim.
 No fancy macros, just good highlighting and native settings along with some position history.

 ### `zshrc`